Uberi/University-Notes/GENE123/GENE123.md

 4. Solve system of equations to obtain the mesh currents.
 5. Use mesh currents to determine branch currents.

+For the KVL equations, sources should have their voltage added and loads should have their voltage subtracted.

 # 28/5/14

 ;wip: mesh analysis continued, supermeshes